The Kamala Harris coconut tree meme, explained as best we can

 So why did the coconut tree break through?

-Former President Donald Trump, for instance, has dubbed Harris "laughing Kamala," saying the laugh makes her seem "crazy."
+From the coconut trees to the Venn diagrams, the Harris memes embrace what detractors might consider a gaffe.
+Trump, for instance, has dubbed Harris"laughing Kamala," saying the laugh makes her seem "crazy."

 Take another example, which grew out of one of Harris's go-to lines dating back to her 2020 presidential run: “I can imagine what can be, unburdened by what has been.”

-The RNC compiled a supercut of Harris being "unburdened" and shared it on social media, arguing that it shows she is “unoriginal, annoying, and highly incompetent.”
-But her supporters have taken ownership of the line.
+The RNC compileda supercut of Harris being "unburdened" and shared it on social media, arguing that it shows she is “unoriginal, annoying, and highly incompetent.”
+But the attacks aren’t sticking, as her supporters havetaken ownership of the line and the laughter.

-Another explanation is that young Democrats — who were among the most dissatisfied with President Biden as a candidate — are also among the most online.
-So their desire for more choices and Harris's meme-able presence were a perfect combination.

-As Washington Post internet culture reporter Taylor Lorenz wrote: "Harris’s new online prominence could help give the Democratic Party new prominence with young people — including major content creators — who are hesitant to vote for Biden again due to his climate policies, support of Israel’s war in Gaza, mishandling of the ongoing pandemic, and signing a bill that could ban TikTok."
+Jennings said it’s reminiscent of the critiques hurled at Trump throughout his political career, only to be welcomed by his base.

 Copyright 2024 NPR